Mr-S4uR0n/reycoin/README.md

 ## Mining

-denaro uses a PoW system.
+reycoin uses a PoW system.

 Block hash algorithm is sha256.
 The block sha256 hash must start with the last `difficulty` hex characters of the previously mined block.